 If a notified body was involved in the conformity assessment procedure according to Annex IV only then, according to Article 20.3 of the RED, the CE marking has to be followed by the identification number of the notified body in the same height as the CE marking.
 This identification number of the notified body shall be affixed by the notified body itself, or under its instructions by the manufacturer or his authorised representative.
 This identification number consists of four digits.

-Under the Active Implantable Medical Devices Directive and the Medical Devices Directive [Article 4.2 of the AIMD and Article 4.2 of the MDD], custom-made medical devices being placed on the market and put into service shall not bear CE marking.
+Under the EU Medical Devices Legislation, custom-made medical devices being placed on the market and put into service shall not bear CE marking.
 If these custom-made medical devices contain radio equipment within the scope of RED and intended to be placed on the EU market, CE marking shall be affixed for the purposes of the RED.

-Under the Active Implantable Medical Devices Directive and the Medical Devices Directive [Article 4.2 of the AIMD and Article 4.2 of the MDD], devices intended for clinical investigations being made available to qualified medical practitioners, for that purpose, shall not bear CE marking.
-At this stage, it is not placed on the market, thus there is no requirement to affix the CE marking on that device even if it consists radio equipment within the scope of the RED.
-Once the device is intended to be placed on the market, it is subject to the requirement of CE marking in accordance with AIMD/MDD as well as RED, if it consists of radio equipment within the scope of the RED.
+Under the current Medical Devices Legislation, devices intended for clinical investigations being made available to qualified medical practitioners, for that purpose, shall not bear CE marking.
+At this stage, such a device is not placed on the market, thus there is no requirement to affix the CE marking on that device even if it consists radio equipment within the scope of the RED.
+Once the device is intended to be placed on the market, it is subject to the requirement of CE marking in accordance with the EU Medical Devices Legislation as well as RED, if it consists of radio equipment within the scope of the RED.

 Under the Machinery Directive, CE marking is not required for partly completed machinery.
 The partly completed machinery shall comply with the requirements set out in Article 13 of the MD.
 If the partly completed machinery contains radio equipment within the scope of the RED and is intended to be placed on the EU market, CE marking shall be affixed for the purposes of the RED.

-Lastly, for specific issues relating to the affixing of CE Marking:

-on tags, see Chapter 1.6.3.14;
+Lastly, for specific issues relating to the affixing of CE Marking on tags, see Chapter 1.6.3.13;

-on several products within the same packaging, see Chapter 1.6.3.9.

 Additional information